syncfusion-content/maui-docs/MAUI/Card/Customization.md

 ![ShowSwipedCard in MAUI.Forms SfCardLayout](cardlayout-customization_images/showswipedcard.png)

-### VisibleCardIndex
+### VisibleIndex

-VisibleCardIndex is used when given index of the card to be displayed in front of the card layout.
+VisibleIndex is used when given index of the card to be displayed in front of the card layout.

 {% tabs %}